Behind the Spy: camera trapping under the snow

 [ES] Well, I definitely hope to contribute.
 Mild weather and rain during the snow cover season can lead to the development of an ice layer on the ground, which prevents small rodents from feeding (the species I work with feed on plants).
 With climate change we are getting more and more mild winters.
 This probably means more difficult winters for small rodents and because of that less regular high rodent densities.
 As rodents are the main food for many arctic predators the consequences of mild winters can escalate through the whole arctic food web.

 [KH] It sounds like you will make an important contribution.
-What has been your favourite camera trap result so far?
+So what has been your favourite camera trap result so far?

 [ES] It is always nice to see some social behavior.
 Also photos of the rodent predators are quite cool to look at.